 When we went to the Open House at my son’s preschool, the P.E. teacher had these awesome little boards where the child launches a bean bag by stomping on the opposite end and then attempts to catch it.
-After a little research, I found out that these are called “Joey Jumps” and you can expect to pay almost $30 for ONE board!
+After a little research, I found out that these are called “Joey Jumps” and you can expect to pay almost six times the price as our DIY version!

 Instead of buying one, we decided to make our own for about $5, including the

 bean rice bags since I already had the extra fabric and rice on hand.

 Here’s what you’ll need: a thin board (I bought ours at JoAnn’s–you can see the dimensions on the tag below), a 3-inch piece of PVC (which we had left over from our soccer goals), sandpaper, some gorilla glue, a drill, fabric, rice, and a sewing machine (or you could make these no-sew duct tape bean bags).
 Optional materials: paint and a paintbrush.

 1. Cut your board 28 inches long.
 Ours was already 4 inches wide.
 Sand the corners so that they are slightly rounded.

 2. Glue the PVC about 6 inches from one end of the board.
 Once it’s dry, I would recommend drilling two screws from the top of the board into the PVC to make sure it holds.

 2. Glue a small square of sandpaper on the opposite end, so that the bean bags wouldn’t slide off.

 3. Although this step isn’t required, we painted the board as well.
 I already had some extra latex paint on hand, so this didn’t cost anything.